ssvlabs/SIPs/sips/networking/peers-limiting.md

 in all the subnets of its interest.
 Peers balancing is a procedure where we tag the best peers we are connected to, then disconnecting from the peers that were not tagged.
+This solution ensures (over time) that:
+- our connections are replaced
-It ensures that our connections are distributed across all the subnets of our interest.
+- our connections are distributed across all the subnets of our interest.

 ## Peers Balancing